aleksandarosmanli/Taxi-company---predict-fare-amounts/README.md

 # predict-taxi-fares
-Regression models to predict taxi fares
+The taxi company seeks a way to utilize the data collected from the covering region to predict the fare amount for taxi cab rides.